-- 1. ADOT ENV Planning technical submits their initial review based on the SOW provided - 2.
-ADOT ENV Planner confirms with the District RE and project team any changes to the SOW - 3.
-ADOT Technical Teams conclude and request relevant environmental commitments to include; - i Hazardous Materials defines any concerns - ii Biology coordinates with relevant parties and issues an in-house biology document - Note; if Endangered Species present time for consultation will be a factor - iii Water Quality reviews for relevant CWA 404 permitting - iv Cultural Resources concludes informational consultation with relevant parties - 4.
-ADOT ENV Planner reconfirms SOW with PM/District/RE - 5.
-ADOT ENV Planner drafts CE and Environmental Commitments - 6.
-ADOT ENV Planner forwards CE (c)(9) RE email requesting tech review.
-A QAQC review is done if time allows for a near-term clearance on an accelerated schedule. - 7.
-Initial Environmental Clearance issued - 8.
-ADOT ENV Planner follows up with technical disciplines to discuss the plan to implement any long-term needs identified in the environmental clearance
+- 1. ADOT ENV Planning technical submits their initial review based on the SOW provided. - 2.
+ADOT ENV Planner confirms with the District RE and project team any changes to the SOW. - 3.
+ADOT Technical Teams identify, if possible, relevant environmental commitments to include: - i Biology coordinates with FWS if the action area includes an endangered species or habitat - Note, if Endangered Species present time for consultation will be a factor - ii Reviews for relevant CWA 404 permitting. - iii Cultural Resources concludes informational consultation with relevant parties. - 4.
+ADOT ENV Planner drafts CE and Environmental Commitments is any - 5.
+A QAQC review is done if time allows.

+- 6. Environmental Clearance should be issued as soon as possible in order for ER reimbursement to be authorized. - 7.
+ADOT ENV Planner follows up with technical disciplines to discuss the plan to implement any longer-term needs identified in the environmental clearance.